 1920 - The Dunes Highway, the shortest direct route between Detroit and Chicago at the time, is approved by the state.

 1920 - Warren G. Harding meets with political leaders at the Vreeland Hotel prior to the Republican Convention, at which he is nominated for President.

 1920-1924 Twenty-two new factories, including Weil-McLain, Hoosier Factories (Jaymar-Ruby), and Steel Fabricating, open in Michigan City during a time of great economic growth.

-  1921 - The Grand Opera House is destroyed in a fire.
+1921 - The Garden Theater (formerly the Grand Opera House and then the Orpheum) is destroyed in a fire (February 4).

 1921 - The Spaulding Hotel is completed.

 1921 - The Town of Long Beach is incorporated.